 The SARC offers the following services:

 Forensic medical examination.
-The SARC will safely store any forensic evidence while you take time to decide whether you want to report.
+If you attend without involving the police, the SARC will safely store any forensic evidence while you take time to decide whether you want to report.

 Click here to understand What happens at the Havens | The Havens